 Why it matters

-• Netanyahu's praise for Trump highlights the former president's influence on Israeli politics and peace efforts.
+• Netanyahu's praise for Trump highlights the former president's influence on Israeli politics and peace efforts, reinforcing his support base.

 What’s next